SteamDatabase/RemoteControlDocs/README.md

 ## <a name="overview"></a>Overview

 ### Enabling Remote Control
-Launch Steam with the `-enableremotecontrol` argument.
-This will launch Steam with the remote webserver enabled so you can access all the new API features.
-Alternatively those running SteamOS will find this is enabled by default.
+The remote control has to be enabled in Big Picture's settings.

 ### Formats
-The base URL for all API requests is `https://<your_steam_client_ip>:8443/steam`
+The base URL for all API requests is `https://<your_steam_client_ip>:27037/steam`

 Data is sent as GET or POST payloads, and returned as [JSON](http://json.org).